vatsunlab/Feature_based_auditory_model/README.md

 ## Key scripts
 (Two) Key scripts under "Code".
 Run these scripts from the same folder (i.e., */Feature_based_auditory_model/Code/).
 1. create_stim_spectrogram -> creates a mel-scaled spectrogram inside the folder "Mel_spect" for each stimulus (recursively) inside the folder "Stimuli".
-2. full_FBAM_model -> to train a model for a single call type.
+2. run_FB_auditory_model -> to train a model for a single call type.
 Output is stored in the folder "Trained_models".

 ## Training/testing the model for different stimuli
 Note: Folders "Stimuli" and "Mel_spect" already contain guinea pig vocalization stimuli.
 To run the model on different stimuli, delete those subfolders and add different call types as subfolders inside "Stimuli".
 Then run (from the folder "/Feature_based_auditory_model/Code/")
 1. create_stim_spectrogram.
-2. full_FBAM_model (after changing the variable "inclass_call_type", which sets the target/inclass call type.
+2. run_FB_auditory_model (after changing the variable "inclass_call_type", which sets the target/inclass call type.
 All other calls are considered non-target/outclass).

 ## References
 If you use the package, please cite the following articles.